The Brown Daily Herald publishes submissions in the form of op-eds and letters to the editor.

 Submissions in either of these two formats undergo multiple rounds of editing as part of our standard process to make published pieces as clear as possible.
 Opinions submissions typically undergo four rounds of editing: They are first edited by an opinions editor, then by a member of the editorial board, then by a copy editor, and the final version is read by another member of the editorial board before publication.
-As the editing process includes fact-checking and verifying sources, we ask that you include sources for statements within your argument when submitting your piece.
+As the editing process includes fact-checking and verifying sources, we ask that you hyperlink sources for statements within your argument when submitting your piece.
 Failure to provide appropriate sources may mean we have to modify or remove unverified claims, because we cannot publish unsubstantiated information.
-These rounds of editing generally take place within one evening when The Herald is operating on a print schedule, but may take multiple days when we are operating online only.
-If your piece is considered for publication, an editor will contact you to discuss potential changes to your submission.
-When we are operating on a print schedule, you may be asked to come into the office to review edits to your submission as part of the first round of editing.
+These rounds of editing generally take place over the course of one evening, and you may have to respond to edits late in the evening.
+If you know you will be unable to do so, please mention that in your email and we will do our best to work with you.

 All submissions to The Herald cannot have been previously published elsewhere (in print or online — including personal blogs and social media), and they must be exclusive to The Herald.

 Submissions must include no more than three individual authors.
 If there are more than three original authors, The Herald can acknowledge the authors in a statement at the end of the letter or op-ed, but the byline can only include up to three names.

 The Herald will not publish submissions authored by organizations.
 Leaders of student organizations can be identified as such, but cannot write under the byline of their organization.
 Additionally, submissions cannot merely be advertisements for groups.